osmyn/Practices/UnitTestGuidelines.md

 ## Overall ##

-- [ ] The tests cover 100% of the code changed and cover common and edge-case behaviors
+- [ ] The tests cover the common scenarios and some corner cases if practical
-- [ ] The tests don't repeat code that could be refactored into setup or factory methods
+- [ ] The tests don't repeat code that could be refactored into builder or factory methods